THE MANGOZINE Issue #11

 CHILDREN'S & YOUNG ADULT LITERATURE

 The Halo-Halo Review has two components.
 The first component, as described above, is an aggregation of online links to reviews and other engagements with Filipino literature throughout the internet.
 While the editor has begun collecting such links, readers are also encouraged to share information on other links.
 Links will be posted on an ongoing basis at the applicable genre sites.

 The Halo-Halo Review's second component is The Halo-Halo Review's Mangozine which will contain new reviews.
-We welcome reviewers (reviewers need not be Filipino) -- click HERE for a list of available review copies (though feel free to review Filipino English-language books from your own sources).
+We welcome reviewers (reviewers need not be Filipino) -- click HERE for more information (feel free to review Filipino English-language books from your own sources).
 Also featured will be a "Readers Show Love to Filipino Authors" section--we are always looking for contributions; more info HERE.
 In addition, The Mangozine also will serve as the first online publisher for reviews and other engagements (e.g. book introductions) published in print but not yet available online.
 Finally, its feature articles will include author interviews.
-Click HERE for a Table of Contents to The Mangozine's current issue, Issue 4!

 While reviewed publications are in English, we will cover bilingual editions, as well as Filipino-language books if the review is in English.